ben-sembira-1/TechBooksSummary/chapters-summaries/4_comments.md

 ## Contraversial Points
 1. I disagree with alot of the _good comments_ section.
-    1. He sais that putting the format regex function in a class can remove the comment: `// format matched kk:mm:ss EEE, MMM dd, yyyy`.
+    1. He says that putting the format regex function in a class can remove the comment: `// format matched kk:mm:ss EEE, MMM dd, yyyy`.
 I am not sure how, and in this specific case, how it is good to do so.
         1. Maybe a single function with only 2 lines: the first is this comment, and the second is the actual regex?
         1. I have to say that for this specific example, I think it is better to find a standard with a name and use its name, but in case there is not standard, This is a tricky question how to solve it.
         1. Maybe replace the strings with lots of constants?
 See [Apendix A](#apendix-a---format-matching-comments).